 Best cheap phone plans under $10

 Let’s start with the bare essentials.
 Here, we’re looking for the absolute cheapest phone plans possible.
-Whether you’re buying service for an emergency phone that will rarely ever see use, or you are constantly in areas with free WiFi, these super cheap plans make a lot of sense for people who don’t need much from their wireless service.
-When trying to get the absolute cheapest phone plans, there are only a handful of choices that come in under the $10/month mark.
-Here are some of the best options for those looking to spend $10 or less per month.
+Whether you’re buying service for an emergency phone that you don’t plan on using much or you are constantly surrounded by free WiFi, these super cheap plans make a lot of sense if you don’t need much from your wireless service.
+When trying to get the absolute cheapest phone plans, your choices are somewhat limited.
+That said, there are still plenty of great options that come in at $10 or less.

 |Carrier||Price||Plan Details||Host Network(s)|

 |Tello||$6/month||100 minutes, unlimited text and data (500MB high-speed)||Sprint|

 |Ting||$6/month||No traditional plans, usage-based pricing||T-Mobile, Sprint (Verizon coming soon)|

 |Twigby||$7/month||300 minutes, unlimited texts, no data||Primarily Sprint, Verizon fallback (voice/text only)|

 |US Mobile||$7/month||150 minutes, 100 texts, 100MB data||Verizon, T-Mobile|

 |Red Pocket||$10/month||500 minutes, 500 text, 500MB data||AT&T, Verizon, T-Mobile, Sprint|